matomo-org/developer-documentation/docs/5.x/tests-js-tracker.md

 ## Running tests

-Either open http://matomo.example.com/tests/javascript/ in a browser or execute `phantomjs testrunner.js` on the command line.
-You can [download PhantomJS here](https://phantomjs.org/).
+Either open http://matomo.example.com/tests/javascript/ in a browser or execute `./console tests:run-js` on the command line.

 To execute tests for a specific module use the `module` URL parameter, for example `&module=core`.